mmp2/Rankings-UI/icml-example-downloads/README.md

 comparisons must agree with overall score.

 Comparable means =
-PreferredTo means better
+paperA PreferredTo paperB means A better than B.

-I don't know what the X means in this file.
-Normally there should be paper id's, i.e. natural numbers.
+paperA, paperB are paper id's, i.e. natural numbers.

-Note also that for ICML, all comparison information should be displayed, not just top-t.
+For ICML, all comparison information should be displayed, not just top-t.

 Reviews.xls
 ------------